The conference takes places at the Philosophical Faculty of Charles University, Prague:

-You are invited to submit your paper to the conference “Historicising Coercive Social Processes”, the capstone event of COST action project WORCK (Worlds of Related Coercion in Work) funded by the Horizon Europe programme of the European Union.
+The conference “Historicising Coercive Social Processes” is the final conference of the COST Action WORCK (Worlds of Related Coercion in Work), funded by the Horizon Europe programme of the European Union.
 The conference will take place at the Faculty of Arts of Charles University in Prague on 5–7 September 2023.

 Legal philosopher Alan Wertheimer wrote that “our understanding of coercion underlies… our view of various social practices”.
 The opposite also holds true: Researching social relations in a given historical context is essential for understanding how coercion underpins the organisation of production, the administration of punishment, and interpersonal relations in conditions of power asymmetry.
 In turn, social practices can only be understood within processes such as valorisation, im/mobilisation, and punishment that converge to create the historical dimension within which we understand those practices.